Islamic Group of Lebanon: Islamic Group and Resistance Action

+Islamic Group institutions

+During the Lebanese Civil War, the group became convinced of the necessity of establishing specialized institutions to oversee non-political Islamic activities.
+Based on this conviction, the group established specialized associations and institutions across Lebanon to meet the needs of the people in the absence of the state and its services, and to complement the group's broader project encompassing all aspects of human life.
+In line with this approach, the group established educational institutions, institutes, kindergartens, and medical and social centers focused on public services and disaster relief.
+It also established numerous clinics and medical centers, a Muslim Students' Association with its own magazine and activities, a women's social association, a media organization, and several charitable societies throughout Lebanon.

+In January 2025, Argentina declared the Islamic Group of Lebanon a terrorist organization.

 Military wing

 The Islamic Group's armed wing, the al-Fajr Forces (قوات الفجر), launched missiles into Israel during the 2023 Israel-Lebanon border clashes, in what The National called a "resurgence... after almost 20 years of relative inactivity."
 Bassem Hammoud, the deputy head of the Islamic Group's political bureau, clarified that his party was "not in complete alignment with Hezbollah... [b]ut we are with them in terms of resistance against Israel."
 On 10 March 2024, three members of the Islamic Group were killed after an Israeli strike on the town of Aqroub.
 On April 26, an Israeli drone strike on a car in Meidoun killed two Islamic Group members, including senior commander Mosab Khalaf.
 On 18 July 2024, an IDF strike on a car in Ghazzeh, eastern Lebanon killed Mohammad Hamed Gebara, an Islamic Group commander who planned and conducted attacks in collaboration with Hamas.
 Commander Hussein Atoui was assassinated in Damour during an Israeli airstrike against a vehicle in April 2025.